View Anthony Mabrey's Obituary on thetimesherald.com and share memories

 Tony was a 25+ year member, past Master, and continued Officer of Pine Grove Lodge # 11 F. & A. M. He was also a member of the Noruh Grotto, Port Huron.
 He worked as a broker for over 30 years and traveled all over the world meeting new people.
 Tony found great joy working with his friend Stu Bass in "The Splinter Shop" making various products out of wood.
 He and Stu built anything anyone wanted.
 He was a passionate man and enjoyed every moment of life which included lots of time spent with his family.
 Even through times of being sick, Tony found the strength to not miss a Daddy Daughter Dance with his granddaughter.
 He leaves behind a beautiful family, that for eternity will cherish every memory that was made with this wonderful man.

-Surviving in addition to his wife Cathy is his mother, Vivian Rosalie Gonder of Indiana; two sons, Tony II (Laura) Mabrey of Florida and Edward (Rebecca) Payne of Port Huron; daughters, Laurie (Paul) Brangan and Nicole (John) Graham; grandchildren, Brandon, Hailey, Anthony III, Derek, Brandy, Logan, Alyssa, Makayla, Alex, Michael, Justin, Savannah; siblings, Sharon Wardrip, Pam Hettlinger, Sandra Florin, and Brad Mabrey; lifelong friends, Stu and Lynn Bass; brother-in-law, Doug Simmons; as well as many nieces, nephews and dear friends.
+Surviving in addition to his wife Cathy is his mother, Vivian Rosalie Gonder of Indiana; two sons, Tony II (Laura) Mabrey of Florida and Edward (Rebecca) Payne of Port Huron; daughters, Laurie (Paul) Brangan and Nicole (John) Graham; grandchildren, Ashley, Anthony III, Derek, Brandy, Christopher, Logan, Alyssa, Mikaela, Alex, Michael, Justin, Savannah; special nephew, Brandon; siblings, Sharon Wardrip, Pam Hettlinger, Sandra Florin, and Brad Mabrey; lifelong friends, Stu and Lynn Bass; brother-in-law, Doug Simmons; Steve (Tania) Fox; as well as many other nieces, nephews and dear friends.

 Preceding Anthony in death is his father, Dewey B. Mabrey, and son, Ron Payne.